digitaltoolsinc/basball-hidden/BaseballAPI/README.md

   - mock data for future unit testing
   - to be able to create new repostories for different data store.

 This way we can both test without being connected to a live database.
-Also if the data store changes (say from MS SQL to Oracle or even to a NoSQL database like MongoDB, we can just create a new repo implementing the interface.
+Also if the data store changes,say from MS SQL to Oracle or even to a NoSQL database like MongoDB, we can just create a new repo implementing the interface.
 Our controllers and service classes will not need to change.

 We are currently using EF Core to connect to the database.